It’s Father’s Day 2013 and I’m missing my Dad.

-Twenty-four years ago on 8.8.88 my Dad–Roger Chambers–died of a massive heart attack while at Hillsboro Family Camp.
+My Dad–Roger Chambers–died of a massive heart attack while at Hillsboro Family Camp in August of 1988.
 He died while taking a nap in the camper of dear friends.
 I’m comforted by the fact that my Dad was with people he loved when he died and with the One he loved when he woke up.

 Death is a mortally wounded monster.